SPOILER WARNING FOR BLADE RUNNER 2049, YOU HAVE BEEN WARNED

 It is with this epiphany that K commits to the cause and gives his own life to save Deckard’s, supporting the rebellion that would destroy the patriarchal superstructure.
 It is this radical, yet beautifully realised moment that defines Blade Runner 2049 as something much more than a gorgeously shot science-fiction film: it is an ontological masterpiece, challenging the very ideology that is so prominent within our everyday lives.
 The iconography of the woman is put front and centre, yet uncomfortably so, to the point where we relate to K’s decision to support the revolt.
 It is in this final decision that the knot is tied on a film that is so clearly tied to an optimistic ideal of the human spirit: the belief that we can all inspire each other, and ourselves, to stand up for what’s right, this being the freedom of all, irrespective of gender or race.

 To conclude this analysis, I’d like to present you with a contrast that speaks to the ultimate message of the film.
 There are two identical shots recording one singular action: K holding out his hand and capturing a snowflake.
-The first time he catches it, he believes himself to be the prodigal son: he’s the symbol of patriarchy, but staring at his hand as the snowflake falls on it, he looks confused, unsure of his status, even angry.
-However, the second time he catches the snowflake, it has followed the sequence of him saving Deckard, choosing to side with the replicants, freeing them of injustice.
+The first time he catches it, roughly midway through the film, he believes himself to be the prodigal son: he’s the symbol of patriarchy, but staring at his hand as the snowflake falls onto it, he looks confused, unsure of his status, even angry.
+However, the second time he catches the snowflake, it has followed the sequence of him saving Deckard, choosing to side with the replicants, rallying with them against injustice.
 In the shot that follows, we see K smile at his hand, content and ready to die.
 It’s no wonder that Roy Batty’s theme plays over it from the first movie, as Batty died for a selfless cause: saving Deckard, despite Deckard’s attempts to kill him.
 In that moment, K realises that he has also made the right decision with his selfless act: the affirmation of an equal society, led by a woman and her father, side by side.
 All because he saw in Joi that there’s a chance for women to be free from objectification and oppression.
-I think this speaks volumes to my overall argument: rather than attesting to sexist ideals, Blade Runner 2049 subverts them, attacks them and provides a beautiful vision of a future where a decision can been made that could rid the world of them forever.
+I think this speaks volumes to my overall argument: rather than attesting to sexist ideals, Blade Runner 2049 subverts them, attacks them and provides a beautiful vision of a future where a decision can be made that could rid the world of them forever.